 WeWork says to become free cash flow positive by 2022

-Office sharing startup WeWork on Tuesday brought forward its target for becoming free cash flow positive by a year to 2022 and said it expects to post its first ever US$1-billion revenue quarter this year.

-REUTERS: Office sharing startup WeWork on Tuesday brought forward its target for becoming free cash flow positive by a year to 2022 and said it expects to post its first ever US$1-billion revenue quarter this year.
+NEW YORK: Office-sharing start-up WeWork on Tuesday (Feb 11) brought forward its target for becoming free cash flow positive by a year to 2022 and said it expects to post its first US$1-billion revenue quarter this year.

 The new financial targets are part of Chairman Marcelo Claure's five-year turnaround plan.